 “Impact investing doesn’t have to be all-or-nothing.”

-Advisors can also design strategies that allow you to choose individual stocks or other securities.
-Others may offer purpose-driven structured notes or green bonds.
+Advisors can also design strategies that allow you to choose individual stocks, ETFs, or other securities.
 Advisors that offer a spectrum of solutions are better equipped to find the one that’s right for your values and objectives.

 Impact investing doesn’t have to be all-or-nothing.
 If you’re just beginning to explore the space, it’s perfectly fine to dip a toe in the impact investing waters before deciding to fully dive in.
 If you want to do some of your own initial research, a good place to start is the Education Center6 at the Forum for Sustainable and Responsible Investment.